BSDSA-ISU/DSA/README.md

 # Data Structure algorithm codes of Studies!!!!
 By Students

-## we are  students by Sir Jonathan. ts is hard

 ## what we're doing on this subject?

-- listening and forgeting it when we exit the classroom
+- algorithms.
+- learning how to use recursions and stuffs

-### Is this subject cool?
+### Is this subject/course cool and fun?

 - no